Aotearoa and Conservation

 The introduction of all these mammals has meant major trouble for our native birds, invertebrates and bat species because before humans they only had predators that flew in the air (avian predators).
 Our native species were well adapted to these avian predators, many of them build nests on the ground, are well camouflaged when seen from above, and stay very still if they are threatened.
 Unfortunately, now with introduced predators on the ground such as stoats, rats, cats and hedgehogs, these adaptations aren’t very helpful and make our precious native animals (fauna) very easy food.

-This is why you might hear the word pest used for those introduced predators.
+This is why you might hear the word pest used for those introduced species.
 Most of the introduced species mentioned above breed extremely fast and eat our native animal (fauna) and plant (flora) species too quickly for those native populations to recover- this is one of the main reasons we see native species go extinct.
+Learn more about the history of biodiversity in Aotearoa here and the impact of introduced browsers here.

 In Aotearoa we are currently working towards becoming predator free.
 This is a goal which would see our native species populations start to recover from the impacts of pests, and go on to thrive.